prisma-capacity/spring-cqs/README.md

 #### 1.0 -> 1.1:

 In 1.0 `CommandHandler` returned a `CommandTokenResponse`.
-While this is useful in some cases, the majority of uses could to with a `void` return.
+While this is useful in some cases, the majority of uses could go with a `void` return.
 For this reason, we have a breaking change in 1.1, where `CommandHandler` was renamed to `TokenCommandHandler`, and the new `CommandHandler` now return void.

 So please make your CommandHandlers extend `TokenCommandHandler` as a minimal change.
 If you don't use the token, you